sirixdb/sirixdb.github.io/transactional-cursor-api.md

 ### Preorder Navigation in an XML resource

-Now, that you've have imported the first resource into SirixDB, you can reuse the read-write transaction after issuing the commit.
+Now, that you have imported the first resource into SirixDB, you can reuse the read-write transaction after issuing the commit.
 Alternatively, you can open the resource manager again and start a new read-only transaction.

 ```java
 // Open the database.